Fall Cleanup: Plant Placement and Pesky Problems

 • Most Salvias begin blooming by summer at the latest, but the shade-loving Scandent Mexican Sage (S. iodantha) doesn’t get going until the cooler months of autumn and continues flowering through December.
 So trimming it back in autumn would mean a loss of rare winter color in areas where temperatures stay above 20 degrees F.

 Getting Rid of Unwanted Guests

 As Salvias age, they may be subject to fungal diseases, especially in warm, humid areas.
 These maladies include downy mildew and verticillium rot.
 During autumn cleanup you can avert a spring resurgence of fungal diseases by increasing aeration.
 This requires thinning woody species or dividing and replanting herbaceous Salvias.
 Don’t forget to remove decaying flower spikes where fungi can thrive.

 If predatory insects that love Salvias – such as aphids, spider mites and whiteflies — have been a problem during the growing season, cleaning up leaf litter during autumn will eliminate their winter habitat.
 Fortunately, Salvia’s seem to thwart many fungal diseases and unwanted pests.
 If yours haven’t suffered from these problems, allowing their leaf litter to decay on the ground will nourish the soil and future plant growth.

 Salvia health and lack of predators may be due largely to the volatile leaf oils and other chemicals they contain.
 Researchers think these compounds may smell or taste bad to wildlife, including insects.

-Beneficial placement is necessary even if a Salvia is growing in a Zone identified as being appropriate.
+Beneficial placement is necessary even if Salvias are growing in a zone identified as being appropriate.
 Vigor may depend on receiving more or less sunshine and more or less moisture.
 Your research and previous growing experiences can help you identify good planting spots.